NFTT-studio/nftmart-validator/README.md

 Maybe the server hardware is not support the node server or the disk drive is full.

-Recomend to use Digital Ocean, Vultr, Scaleway, AWS, Google Cloud or other overseas nodes.
+Recommend to use Digital Ocean, Vultr, Scaleway, AWS, Google Cloud, etc.

 ### How to bring my node back online?
 Restart your node ,and generate a new session key, and follow the steps above to create a new validator .